EnvisionDoc/offline_data_en/data_ide/creating_workflow_onetime.md

-# Creating an one-time workflow
+# Creating an one-time workflow from scratch

 How to create an one-time workflow that is run when you trigger manually.